DngHuy/eval/README.md

 ## Model validation
 Before the evaluation of a project starts, qrapids-eval performs a basic evaluation of the qualtity model.
 A warning is logged in the following cases:
-+ A metrics-query mentions a factor in the factors-property, but the factor isn't defined in the factors.properties file.
++ A metrics-query mentions a level2 in the level2s-property, but the level2 isn't defined in the level2s.properties file.
-+ A factor mentioned in a metric is not enabled
++ A level2 mentioned in a metric is not enabled
-+ A factor is defined in factors.properties, but not mentioned in any metrics-query
++ A level2 is defined in level2s.properties, but not mentioned in any metrics-query
-+ An indicator is mentioned in the indicators-property of a defined factor, but is not defined in the indicators.properties file
++ An level3 is mentioned in the level3s-property of a defined level2, but is not defined in the level3s.properties file
-+ An indicator is mentioned in the indicators-property of a defined factor, but is not enabled
++ An level3 is mentioned in the level3s-property of a defined level2, but is not enabled
-+ An indicator is defined in indicators.properties, but it is not mentioned in any indicators-property of the defined factors
++ An level3 is defined in level3s.properties, but it is not mentioned in any level3s-property of the defined level2s

 ## Built With